EmadZero/EmadZero/README.md

 I'm a software engineer at the fintech company [Pabloo](https://pabloo.com) and a recent Computer Science graduate from The University of Georgia.

-- 🔭 **Building Intuitive & Scalable Solutions**: I'm passionate about full-stack development and the intersection of software engineering and machine learning.
-- 🌱 **Exploring the Intersection of Technology & Innovation**: My focus is on leveraging modern web technologies and machine learning to create impactful tools that enhance efficiency and user satisfaction.
-- ⚡ **Thriving in Collaborative Environments**: I enjoy transforming complex challenges into elegant solutions through innovative thinking and practical application.

 ---

 ### 🛠 &nbsp;Languages and Tools :